DanBuchan/profile_drift/README.md

 10000x10000 took 98mins
 100000x1000000 took 6 and a half days

+## CATH DISTANCES

 ### calculate_cath_distances.py

-Takes an annotated CATH seqs file uses mafft to build alignments of each and then runs RAxML to work out the distances
+Takes an annotated CATH seqs file uses mafft to build alignments of each and then runs RAxML to work out the distances.
+Produces .dist files in the cath_distances dir

+### average_cath_distances.py

+takes the distances from the above and spits out the average in-h-family distances and the average distance between reps.
+Produces average_cath_distances.csv

 ### average_martix_distance.py

 handy script that returns the average, off diagonal, distance in a distance matrix

+### plot_average_cath_distances.R

+take the average_cath_distances.csv and average the average distance and plot a nice histogram.

+## GENERAL DISTANCES

 ### visualise_distance.R